TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Identifiers/Index.rst

 on a line until an operator, a curly open brace, or a whitespace.
 The dot (:typoscript:`.`) is used to separate single identifiers, creating a hierarchy.

-When a dot is part of a single identifier name (this may for instance sometimes happen when configuring FlexForm details), it must be quoted with a backlash.
+When a dot is part of a single identifier name (this may, for instance, sometimes happen when configuring FlexForm details), it must be quoted with a backlash.
 The example below results in the identifier :typoscript:`myIdentifier` with the sub identifier :typoscript:`my.identifier.with.dots` having the assigned value :typoscript:`myValue`: